National Presbyterian Church in Mexico: Recent status

-In 1972 the church didn't needed any outside support.
+By 1972 the church didn't need any outside support.
 The INPM was composed of 3 synods and 18 presbyteries.
 The church proposed a moratorium to avoid relying on foreign missions to advance the National Church.
-Because the Cincinnati Plan, the church lost a lot of schools in Northern Mexico, and it broke mission efforts in Northern Mexico for decades.
+Due to the Cincinnati Plan, the church lost a lot of schools in Northern Mexico, and it broke mission efforts in Northern Mexico for decades.

 In the 1990s the church had 4,800 congregations, 1.2 million members in 40 presbyteries and 7 synods.

-By 1997 there were a General Assembly, 8 synods and 50 presbyteries.
+By 1997 there were 8 synods and 50 presbyteries at the General Assembly.

-In Chiapas the National Presbyterian Church grew 10-12 percent annually, with 18,000 people joining each year.
+In Chiapas, the National Presbyterian Church has grown 10-12 percent annually, with 18,000 people joining each year.

 Governance

 The church is responsible for its own government, and is administered by ruling elders, teaching elders and deacons.
 The church's highest court is the General Assembly.

 The mid-governing body is the presbytery.
 Currently the National Presbyterian Church in Mexico has 69 presbyteries, scattered across the country.

 There are 14 synods, which are: